-Italian piano manufacturer Fazioli have revealed their new generation of F278 concert grands at this month’s NAMM show in California.
+Italian piano manufacturer Fazioli has revealed their new generation of F278 concert grands at this month’s NAMM show in California.
 These instruments feature Fazioli’s latest piano action which is primarily designed to reduce the effects of changes in atmospheric conditions.

 The Fazioli F278, at 9ft 2inch, is a standard concert grand size, and is widely used in prestige concert halls and recording studios across the land.
 It has been in production since 1982.